 Flannel sheets are hard to beat for warmth on cold winter nights.
 The best flannel sheets should be soft and comfortable, but also hold up well to repeated washings.
 In general, unless you always like to be warm, flannel sheets are most suitable for wintertime.
 If you need sheets for the other three seasons of the year, or are looking for a good set of any-season sheets, see our discussions of percale sheets and sateen sheets elsewhere in this report.

 Pinzon flannel sheets are sold as a set, with two pillowcases, a flat sheet and a fitted sheet.
 The fitted sheet has a 15-inch pocket, which the manufacturer says will fit up to an 18-inch mattress.
 However, on Amazon.com, the exclusive retailer for Pinzon, there are quite a few questions as to whether this is the case.
 A couple of reviewers say they will fit a 17-inch mattress; most doubt they would fit an 18-inch mattress.
-These flannel sheets come in several muted colors and are available in queen, king and California king only.
+These flannel sheets come in several muted colors and in dark shades such as brown, gray and blue, and are available in queen, king and California king only.
 Owners say the colors are true to what is seen in the photos on Amazon.com.

 Threshold Flannel Sheets (Est. $20 and up), sold at Target, earn props from testers at TheSweethome.com who say they're "an outstanding choice if you're on a budget."
 While they didn't prove to be quite as soft or warm as the top-rated L.L.Bean Ultrasoft Comfort Flannel Sheets in tests, Threshold Flannel Sheets were a clear standout among the five budget flannel sheets tested.
 They did experience the most shrinkage among flannel sheets, however.